 - Reliability: How often will visitors see a “your site is down error”?

-- Performance: Will the load time of my website take a big hit going with this hosting provider for my blog?
+- Performance: Will my web site's load time take a big hit with this hosting provider for my blog?

 - Ease of Use: What tools will I have access to hosting my website here?